 I may be biased, but I think the Upper Peninsula is one of the best places in Michigan to get married!
-Whether you are planning a beach wedding, a forest themed wedding, or an urban wedding, the Yoop has it all.
+Whether you are planning an elopement on the beach, a wedding in the forest, or an urban wedding, the Yoop has it all.

 Michigan’s natural beauty is one of the biggest reasons couples choose to plan an outdoor wedding, especially in the Upper Peninsula.
 However, such a varied landscape covering over 320 miles wide and 120 miles north-south means taking into account the unique area you plan to hold your wedding.
 Here are 3 tips to help you planning your perfect outdoor Upper Peninsula wedding!